You are currently viewing What Kind of Activism Is Right for Me?

 Movies

 Jim LeBrecht, disability activist, in a blue shirt and smiling at the camera.
-Films and documentaries are powerful tools to highlight issues and advocate for change.

 Photography